-In the 700s BC, the second king of Rome Numa Pompilius added January and February to the end of the calendar in order to conform to how long it actually takes the Earth to go around the Sun.
+In the 700s BCE, the second king of Rome, Numa Pompilius, changed that, adding January and February to the end of the calendar in order to conform to how long it actually takes Earth to go around the sun.
 The two new months were both originally 28 days long.
 It is lost to history why January acquired more days, though there are various unverifiable hypotheses.

-What do you think of February?
+What do we celebrate in February?